-Throw exception should be used if you do not expect the file to exist and don’t want to use any of the other options.
-This option will halt the process and log an error on the server.
+Throw exception should be used if you do not expect the file to exist and don't want to use any of the other options.
+This option will halt the Function's processing and log an error on the server.

 File does not exist

 What to do if a file with the specified name is not already there:

 Create the file will create a file with the specified name.